jspecht3/pixi-tutorial/README.md

 f.close()
 ```

-Now we can add a new task that outputs the value in `pi.txt` with a bit more than just the value.
+Now we can add a new task that outputs the value in `pi.txt` with more information than the value.
 ```
 pixi task add print "echo 'According to numpy, pi = $(cat pi.txt)'" --depends-on example
 ```